zer0lightning/Snipperts/SGD_Install.md

  - Promote to AD and create new forrest
  - Configure DNS Role and Setup a NS Record and A Record
  - Create A for all the host and check PTR for each
+ - Remote Desktop Services will be confiured later

 **SGD Oracle Linux 7.7** Processor: 2 Core / RAM: 4gb / HDD: 200gb
 **ISO:** [https://tiny.cc/oraclelinux77](https://tiny.cc/oraclelinux77)